 - small non-metal bowl

-- Small non-metal container with lid
+- Small non-metal container with a lid

-Penny Change Experiment Instructions
+Experiment 1 Instructions

-Part 1 – Dull to Shiny
+Experiment One – Dull to Shiny

 - Pour the vinegar and salt into the small non-metal bowl and stir to dissolve.